clirdlf/dlie_knowledge_graph/docs/src/posts/03_pdf_to_text.md

 ## What’s Next?

-In the next post, we’ll explore how we tag entities in the text using AI — recognizing organizations, locations, ecological concepts, and more.
+In the next post, we’ll explore how we tag entities in the text using AI, recognizing organizations, locations, ecological concepts, and more.